typesense/laravel-scout-typesense-driver/README.md

 ## Usage

+If you are unfamiliar with Laravel Scout, we suggest reading it's [documentation](https://laravel.com/docs/8.x/scout) first.

 After you have installed scout and the Typesense driver, you need to add the `Searchable` trait to your models that you want to make searchable.
 Additionaly, define the fields you want to make searchable by defining the `toSearchableArray` method on the model and implement `TypesenseSearch`: